perceptimatic/faetarspeech/index.md

 - [References](#references)

 Low-resource speech recognition has gained substantial attention in recent years, particularly with the advent of large multilingual speech foundation models and language models.
-This is welcome, as there are thousands of languages for which no ASR exists, and, for many of them, small collections of field or found recordings, often partially transcribed, do exist.
-Such technology would be transformative for linguists, educators, and  for many of the minoritized communities worldwide facing challenges to the survival of their language and culture, allowing them to valorize and make more accessible recorded speech, for the benefit of current and future speakers of the language.
+This is welcome, as there are thousands of languages which have existing small partially transcribed collections of field or found recordings, but no ASR systems.
+Such technology would be transformative for linguists, educators, and the numerous minoritized communities worldwide who face challenges to the survival of their languages and cultures.
+This technology would allow for recorded speech to be valorized and made more accessible, for the benefit of current and future speakers of these languages.
 However, a clear picture of best practices when developing ASR systems in very low-resource contexts has not yet emerged.

 The Faetar Low-Resource ASR Challenge aims to focus researchers’ attention on several issues which are common to many archival collections of speech data:

 * **noisy** field recordings
-* lack of standard orthography leading **noise in the transcriptions** in the form of transcriber inconsistencies
+* lack of standard orthography, leading to **noise in the transcriptions** in the form of transcriber inconsistencies
 * **only a few hours** of transcribed data
 * a larger collection of **untranscribed data**
-* **no additional data** in the language (textual or speech) that's easily available
+* **no additional data** in the language (textual or speech) that is easily available
-* **“dirty” transcriptions** in documents containing matter that needs to be filtered out
+* **“dirty” transcriptions** in documents, which contain matter that needs to be filtered out

 By focusing multiple research groups on a single corpus of this kind, we aim to gain deeper insights into these problems than can be achieved otherwise.